ProjectCeleste/Celeste.GameScan/Readme.md

 Options:
-  --game-dir <game-dir> (REQUIRED)    Path to the directory where Spartan.exe is located --is-steam                          Enabled for installations that are launchable through Steam --verbose                           Write more detailed log about progress --version                           Show version information -?, -h, --help                      Show help and usage information
+  --game-dir <game-dir> (REQUIRED)    Path to the directory where Spartan.exe is located --is-steam                          Enabled for installations that are launchable through Steam --verbose-mode                      Write more detailed log about progress [default: False] --version                           Show version information -?, -h, --help                      Show help and usage information
 ```